 The awesome thing about the anti-hero in cartoons is that like a leopard he will never change his spots.
 You know exactly where you stand with him and there are no grey areas.
 He will chuckle maniacally and divulge his secret scheme when he has his victim cornered and it looks as though he might win.
 You can consistently count on his consistency to be bad unlike a so called hero.
 Heroes are human too, subject to the same whirlwind of emotions that we all go through and let’s be honest their motives are not always pure.
 So what is the moral of the story?
 When you see me in a pickle do not don tights and a cape on my behalf.
 I will save my own damn self!
 (Insert mad scientist laugh here…..)

 Melody Ziki is a Zimbabwean writer and Telecoms Engineer by profession who lives in Harare , Zimbabwe.
 Her work is driven by a desire to tell "African" stories with a narrative that stays true to her heritage.
 She is working on her debut novel "Dreaming of Oranges".
 She has a literary blog on Facebook as @curiousmelziki

 Enter your email address to receive notifications for author Melody Ziki

-You have been added to the notification list for author Melody Ziki
+Confirmation link sent to your email to add you to notification list for author Melody Ziki